jayarajporoor/code_embedding/README.md

 A novel and simple approach for generating source code embeddings for code similarity tasks.

-The approach works by compiling the high level source code to a typed intermediate language.
+This *compiler-in-the-loop* approach works by compiling the high level source code to a typed intermediate language.
 Here we demonstrate for Java using the JVM instruction set.
 For other languages such as C/C++, LLVM intermediate language could be used.

 We take the instruction sequence in each method and generate a set of features.